Joannarama/Project_1/README.md

 ### Structure

-The structure of the website pages are intuitive and familiar and is user friendly and easily navigable.
+The structure of the website pages are intuitive and familiar and are user friendly and easily navigable.

 On the landing page, the user immediately sees the naviagtion bar and it is clear to see how the site can be used.

 The website consists of three separate pages:

 - A homepage with relevant company information, a high level explanation of our process, links to examples of completed work and calls to action to make an enquiry/contact the team.

 - A Services page outlining the various software development services and support offered.

 - A contact page with a contact form, email and postal address and a contact phone number.

 ## Wireframes